I want to start by reading some quotes. So just listen closely and think about whether or not you agree with what’s said.

 But here’s my question: does God get angry?
 Is there anything that can make the God of the universe boiling mad?
 Well I think our text this evening will address that question.

 You don’t have to turn with me.
-In Baxniintii 17, the people of Israel test God by acting as if they can’t trust Him.
+Yn Exodus 17, the people of Israel test God by acting as if they can’t trust Him.
 After everything He’s done for them, making them His people, delivering them from slavery, providing for them and so on, they still don’t trust Him.
 So they fight with Moses and tell him to give them water now.
 They ask him why he brought them in the desert to die.
 And they actually ask the question, “Is the Lord among us or not?"

 And this is the kind of grumbling and complaining against God that characterized this generation.
 Fast forward to Numbers 14, once again, almost like a repetitive broken record, they are once again complaining and saying it would be better to be back in Egypt.
 They didn’t trust God to deliver them and keep His promises.